metaspace2020/offsample/README.md

 ## CNN methods

-We trained Convolutinal Neural Networks using Fastai and PyTorch libraries.
+We trained Convolutional Neural Networks using Fastai and PyTorch libraries.
 The best performance we achieved using Resnet50 CNN pretrained on Imagenet.
+More details [here](CNN/README.md)

+### Model REST API Implementation

+The model was wrapped into a web service and deployed as a part of [Metaspace](https://metaspace2020.eu).
+The service implementation is available on [GitHub](https://github.com/metaspace2020/metaspace/tree/master/metaspace/off-sample)

 ## DHB matrix clusters